Hugosenee/Hugosenee/README.md

 ### Hello there !
-Petit clin d'oeil au plus grand chef d'oeuvre cinématographique.
+Small nod to the greatest cinematic masterpiece.

-Hugo Senée, 2ème année en bachelor Coding et digital Innovation.
+Hugo Senée, second year in Coding and Digital Innovation studies.

 - :white_check_mark: Html, CSS, Javascript
 - :green_heart: Adobe Creative Cloud, 3ds Max, Unity
-- :technologist: soif de connaissance sur la transformation digitale.
+- :technologist: thirst for knowledge about digital Innovation and transformation.
-- :bento: voyager, plus qu'une passion
+- :bento: travel, a way of life

-Maintenant que vous en savez un peu plus sur moi, je vous laisse mes coordonnées pour toutes demandes de contact :
+Now that you know a little more about me, I leave you my contact information for all contact requests:
-:iphone: Linkedin : Hugo Senée
+- :iphone: Linkedin : Hugo Senée

-:camera_flash: Instagram : hugosenee_
+- :camera_flash: Instagram : hugosenee_

-:speech_balloon: Mail : hugosenee19@gmail.com
+- :speech_balloon: Mail : hugosenee19@gmail.com